MikeAvgeros/escape-game/README.md

 -   ### Google Development Tools

-    Throughout the development process, I have been consistently testing that all my pages work well on different screen sizes and devices.
+    Throughout the development process, I have been consistently testing that my game and all the popups work well on different screen sizes and devices.

-    -   This has helped me adjust the values on my font size variables so that my fonts are responsive and work well with all screen sizes.
+    -   This has helped me adjust the values on my font sizes so that my fonts are responsive and work well with all screen sizes.

     -   This has helped me adjust the grid column and row parameters so that all the nested elements respond and adapt to the screen size of the viewport.